heymynameisrob/Mindera-Design-Agency-Website/content/how-we-help/design-research.md

 ---
 title: "Design Research"
 description: "Observe and understand your potential and existing customers.
 Get closer to your audience and find out what they want."
-svg: "svg/package-research"
+heroImg: "package-research"
+tags: ["Product insights", "Customer feedback", "Problem analysis", "Customer Journey"]
 weight: 3
 draft: false
 ---
-{{< what-you-get "Product insights" "Customer feedback" "Problem analysis" "Customer Journey" >}}

 **Most companies start with fabulous idea.
 Most companies also fail in the first year.**

 You wouldn't think that two are connected but often, they are.
 The truth is that most companies start because someone has a 'cool new idea' that they and their co-founders think is cool.
 But cool ideas don't make money.
 Solving real problems for paying customers makes money.